Prosocial behaviour: what is it?

 Prosocial behaviour is doing something to benefit, help or care for someone else because you believe that other people’s feelings and experiences are important.

-For example, it might be:
+For example, prosocial behaviour might be:

-- showing kindness by speaking gently to someone or considering their feelings
+- showing kindness by speaking gently to someone

 - comforting someone who’s sad or hurt